boazsegev/iodine/README.md

 This design has a number of benefits, some of them related to better IO handling, resource optimization (no need for two IO polling systems), etc. This also allows us to use middleware without interfering with connection upgrades and provides backwards compatibility.

-Iodine::Rack imposes a few restrictions for performance and security reasons, such as limitimg each header line to 4Kb.
+Iodine's HTTP server imposes a few restrictions for performance and security reasons, such as limiting each header line to 8Kb.
 These restrictions shouldn't be an issue and are similar to limitations imposed by Apache or Nginx.

-Of course, if you still want to use Rack's `hijack` API, iodine will support you - but be aware that you will need to implement your own reactor and thread pool for any sockets you hijack, as well as a socket buffer for non-blocking `write` operations (why do that when you can write a protocol object and have the main reactor manage the socket?).
+If you still want to use Rack's `hijack` API, iodine will support you - but be aware that you will need to implement your own reactor and thread pool for any sockets you hijack, as well as a socket buffer for non-blocking `write` operations (why do that when you can write a protocol object and have the main reactor manage the socket?).

 ### How does it compare to other servers?

-Personally, after looking around, the only comparable servers are Puma and Passenger (both offer multi-threaded and multi-process concurrency), which iodine significantly outperformed on my tests (I didn't test Passenger's enterprise version).
-Another upcoming server is the Agoo server (which has a very high performance).
+Personally, after looking around, the only feature comparable servers are Puma and Passenger (both offer multi-threaded and multi-process concurrency), which iodine significantly outperformed on my tests (I didn't test Passenger's enterprise version).
+Another upcoming server is the Agoo server, which has a very high performance.

+A note about benchmarks, performing benchmarks on a single machine isn't very reliable... but it's all I've got.
+Also, I don't have Passenger enterprise, so I couldn't compare against it.

-When benchmarking with `wrk`, on the same local machine with similar settings (4 workers, 16 threads each, 200 concurrent connections), iodine performed better than Puma (I don't have Passenger enterprise, so I couldn't compare against it).
+When benchmarking with `wrk`, on the same local machine with similar settings for both Puma and Iodine (4 workers, 16 threads each, 200 concurrent connections), iodine performed better than Puma.

-* Iodine performed at 69,885.30 req/sec, consuming ~77.8Mb of memory.
+* Iodine performed at 74,786.27 req/sec, consuming ~68.4Mb of memory.

 * Puma performed at 48,994.59 req/sec, consuming ~79.6Mb of memory.

 When benchmarking with `wrk` and using striped down settings (single worker, single thread, 200 concurrent connections), iodine was faster than Puma.

-* Iodine performed at 56,648.86 req/sec, consuming ~27.4Mb of memory.
+* Iodine performed at 51,660.96 req/sec, consuming ~25.4Mb of memory.

 * Puma performed at 16,547.31 req/sec, consuming ~23.4Mb of memory.